Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 1. The ADDIE Model of Instructional Design

-The ADDIE Model of Instructional Design is a widely used framework that guides the development of effective learning experiences.
+The ADDIE Model of Instructional Design is a widely used framework that guides the development of engaging activities.
 It consists of five phases: Analysis, Design, Development, Implementation, and Evaluation.

 In the Analysis phase, the instructional designer gathers information about the target learners, their needs, and the learning environment.
 This initial step helps identify the goals, learning objectives, and content to be covered.